pymmcore-plus/pymmcore-gui/README.md

 **Non-Goals**

 - Working on a shared application is *not* meant to discourage independent experimentation and repositories.
+(One of the real strengths in doing this all in python is the ease of creating custom widgets and GUIs!).
 One possible pattern would be forks & branches off of a main central repository.

 ## Purpose of this repo